This section contains administrative options that are specific to task functionality in the system.

 You can't delete an existing task priority, but to prevent it appearing in any drop-down-lists, change its active flag to "No" and click "Save".
 To add a new task priority, click the "Add" button and a new row will be added to the list which you can now edit.

-The following screen is displayed when you choose the "Types" link from the Tasks section of the administration menu you will see the following page:
+When you choose the "Types" link from the Tasks section of the administration menu you will see the following page:

-The screen displays a list of all the defined task types for the current template.
-By default, the screen will be populated with the standard SpiraPlan® task types.
-To edit an existing task type, change the name, associated workflow, set a default type, and/or change the active flag then click "Save".
+The page shows a list of all the defined task types for the current template.
+By default, the screen will be populated with the standard SpiraPlan® task types and only show the active types.
+To view inactive or all types, use the "Displaying" dropdown near the top.

-The associated workflow drop-down list allows you to specify which workflow the type will follow.
-This is a very powerful feature since it allows you to configure different workflows for different types.
+- associated workflow: the drop-down list lets you to select which workflow each type will follow.
+This is very powerful because it lets you configure different workflows for different types.

-The default radio button allows you to specify which type should be the default for newly created tasks.
+- default type: the default radio button lets you pick which single type should be the default for newly created tasks.
 This is the type that a new task will be set to unless changed by the creator of the task.
-Note that you must have at least one active type, and you cannot set an inactive type as the default.
+You cannot set an inactive type as the default.

 Clicking on the "Task Workflows" link under the Planning heading, brings up the list of defined task workflows for the current template.
 A workflow is a predefined sequence of task statuses linked together by "workflow transitions" to enable a newly created task to be reviewed, prioritized, assigned, developed and tested, as well as to handle exception cases such as the case of a blocked or deferred task.
 The workflow list screen for the sample template is illustrated below: